T

 restaurant

 Enjoy traditional Egyptian cuisine with a view of the pyramids.
-This mid-range restaurant offers a variety of grilled meats, mezze, and local dishes in a family-friendly atmosphere.
+This mid-range restaurant offers a variety of grilled meats, mezzes, and local dishes, making it a convenient and family-friendly option after exploring Giza.

-• Try the Koshary, a popular Egyptian street food.
+• Try the Koshary, a popular Egyptian street food dish.

 • Ask for a table with a pyramid view.